MaibornWolff/SecObserve/docs/getting_started/data_model.md

 #### License Component

 A `License Component` is a library or package used in a product that is licensed under a specific license and has an evaluation of the license according to a license policy.
+Depending on the license information in the scan report, there are 3 different types of licenses:

+* a license with a known SPDX identifier
+* a license expression, if the license expression in the scan report is valid [according to the SPDX specification](https://spdx.github.io/spdx-spec/v3.0.1/annexes/spdx-license-expressions/) and consists only of known SPDX identifiers
+* an unknown license string in all other cases

 #### License Component Evidence